 - A campus watch program operates in the residence halls, similar to community "neighborhood watch" programs.

 - Resident assistants are trained to identify and seek solutions to safety and security issues between roommates, floor mates, friends, classmates, etc., as well as to properly respond to emergency situations.
-They work closely with residential directors and our Office of Residential Life, the University Counseling Center, University Police, emergency medical services and local first-responders including Harpur's Ferry, our award-winning student volunteer ambulance service.
+They work closely with residential directors and our Office of Residential Life, the University Counseling Center, University Police, Environmental Health and Safety, Emergency Management, emergency medical services and local first-responders including Harpur's Ferry, our award-winning student volunteer ambulance service.

 Safety on our campus